jayaraaj/aws-demo/content/47_experience_assurance/2_build_execute.md

 Go to the CloudFormation console and check the status of your pipeline stack creation named ‘ExperienceAssurance’.
 It should state - {{% color info %}}“CREATE_IN_PROGRESS”{{% /color %}}.

-**Note**: On successful creation of the pipeline, the CFN will also auto trigger the execution.
+On successful creation of the pipeline, the CFN will also auto trigger the execution.
 You can now view the execution progress by navigating to [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/home) and selecting **codepipeline_experience_assurance**